rholway/Healthcare-DS/README.md

 * Date
 * Service Type

-We want to look at avoidable write-off transaction amount as a percentage of NPSR.
+We want to look at avoidable write-off (AWO) transaction amount as a percentage of NPSR.
 We want to compare that percentage to an industry average of:
 * 0.74% - Top Quartile Performance
 * 1.54% - National Average Performance
 If we see a gap between actual hospital performance and the national average, we see a potential financial opportunity.
 We want to decrease the AWO/NPSR percentage.
 If we can decrease the AWO transaction amount, we can save money.